 Setting up a business requires money, but how should finding funding for small businesses take place?
 We have reviewed many articles we wrote in the past to help acquire loans and funds for small businesses – and we found out that most of them faced one major issue – they did not know how to secure these funds.

 A recent study showed that over 94% of small businesses fail within the first year of its incorporation.
-The main challenge behind this was
+The main challenge behind this was lack of capital or steady cash flow in hand.

 While some of you may already have put in your savings into starting up or had some cash to bootstrap, a little extra money never hurts.
 If you are a small business, managing your money wisely can make or break the deal for you.